mcrollin/Drivecast/README.md

 Most of the assets we use in the app for icons are generously provided by [Icons8](https://icons8.com) in support to our open-source initiative.

 # Licenses we use
+This project is licensed under [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+However, it is appreciated if you provide attribution, by linking to the project page from your application.

-Licensing can be confusing.
+For the rest, licensing can be confusing.
 This is why we provide a [handy little guide](http://blog.safecast.org/faq/licenses) about what licenses we use and how we use them.

 # Learn more about us